nickmomrik/misc-plans/README.md

 # Miscellaneous plans

-This is a place for me to share various plans.
+This is a place for me to share various plans/models.

 ## Dust Separator